ace-design/JustificationDiagram/README.md

-> The justification diagram was adapted from _Support of Justification Elicitation: Two Industrial Reports_ by Clément Duffau, Thomas Polacsek and Mireille Blay-Fornarino.
+> The justification diagram was adapted from _Support of Justification Elicitation: Two Industrial Reports_ by Clément Duffau, Thomas Polacsek and Mireille Blay-Fornarino, 2018.